Neruell/neruell.github.io/_posts/2018-10-03-Hello World.md

 Now this is **always** the time for every developer, where they waste tons of time for no reason.
 I tried almost everything

--changing settings on GitHub
+- changing settings on GitHub
--changing settting on GoDaddy
+- changing settting on GoDaddy
--deleting the Repo, recreating it
+- deleting the Repo, recreating it
--changing A Names
+- changing A Names
--changing Repo Name
+- changing Repo Name
--...
+- ...

 I guess pretty much every option was tried, except for the literally stupid ones.
 So after **a lot of time** wasting on stuff, why not try those.
 Let's make a redirect on GoDaddy for the same webpage for an infinite loop.
 Said and done.
 Trying to open the page, of course results in an error, for *too many redirects*.
 Go back to GoDaddy to remove the setting for the Redirect.
 That results in a complete *wipe* of all your settings for that domain.
 Like a *Hard Reset*.
 Nothing to lose anyway, so said and done.
 Also had to reenable the **A Names**.
 Waited for the changes to take place.
 Went to GitHub, and **WHAT IS THAT**?
 Instant SSL Support, and no error anymore.